 CIRM is jointly managed by the Société Mathématique de France (SMF), the Centre National de la Recherche Scientifique (CNRS) and Aix-Marseille Université.

-CIRM was created over thirty five years ago as one of the first centres for worldwide scientific meetings in mathematics.
+CIRM was created forty years ago as one of the first centres for worldwide scientific meetings in mathematics.
 The centre is a key establishment in the renowned French School of Mathematics.
 Its international Scientific Committee ensures that the best quality is reached in terms of conferences and other research events organized, the aim being to maintain the highest level of research combined with the best residential facilities.

 Through its participation in those projects, CIRM can develop its scientific aims, be an international player and assert its strategic role and missions.

 Building on its success, CIRM welcomed over 4,700 participants in 2019, thanks to additional hosting capacities.